Patrick Beverley: BC Dnipro (2008–2009)

-In October 2008, at the age of 20, Beverley had a child and signed a one-year contract for "just over six figures" with the Ukrainian team Dnipro; the contract had no buyout, and Beverley was free to leave at season's end without penalty.
+In October 2008, at the age of 20, Beverley signed a one-year contract for "just over six figures" with the Ukrainian team Dnipro; the contract had no buyout, and Beverley was free to leave at season's end without penalty.
 He participated in the Ukrainian Basketball League (UBL) All-Star Game and won the league's Slam Dunk Contest.
-In 46 games for Dnipro, Beverley averaged 16.7 points, 7 rebounds, 3.6 assists, 2.2 steals and 1.3 blocks.
+In 46 games for Dnipro, Beverley averaged 16.7 points, 7 rebounds, 3.6 assists, 2.2 steals, and 1.3 blocks.

 Olympiacos Piraeus (2009–2010)

 Beverley was automatically entered into the 2009 NBA draft, where he was selected with the 42nd overall pick by the Los Angeles Lakers.
 On June 26, 2009, a day after the draft, the Miami Heat announced that they had acquired the draft rights to Beverley from the Lakers in exchange for a 2011 second-round draft pick and cash considerations.
 He was later cut as a part of the final roster cuts.

 On August 26, 2009, Beverley signed with the Greek team Olympiacos Piraeus.
 He helped Olympiacos win the 2010 Greek Cup title and reach the finals of both the EuroLeague and the Greek League.
 In 19 EuroLeague games, he averaged 2.7 points and 1.9 rebounds.
 He also appeared in 22 Greek League games and averaged 4.9 points, 2.8 rebounds, and 1.6 assists.